abalajoe/trackingweb/README.md

 # trackingweb
-Supply Chain Track and Trace System - Web Application
+Supply Chain Track and Trace System - Angular Web Application

 # Demo
 I have deployed a demo application at http://159.223.29.248/